FarronF/limerick-council-meetings/meetings/2015/07/21-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 25th May 2015.md

 The Director was seeking the approval of the Council to draw down the

 additional funding of €739,188 from the Housing Finance Agency.
+All repayments
+---
-All repayments--- 15
+15

 made by the Council in respect of the loan from the Housing Finance Agency would